 - Many browser extensions supported

-- Telemetry and tracking need to be manually disabled (but data may still be getting collected by Mozilla)
+- Telemetry and tracking needs to be manually disabled

 - Other modifications necessary for more privacy and security